blaynem/pos-app/README.md

 ## Try it out

-Clone or download this rep. Inside of the folder directory, run `npm install` and then run `npm start`.
+Clone or download this repo.
+Inside of the folder directory, run `npm install` and then run `npm start`.
 Your browser should open to a localhost, and you'll be able to add things to a cart.

 ### To use

-After downloading, just click an item you want to add to the cart, and it'll be there.
-(Will need to update as project expands.)
+This application acts similar to a Point of Sale System you'd find in a bar/club, with the exception that you're adding users instead of tables.
+On the left you can select a user who's cart you want to add items to.
+In the middle, you have items you can add (as of now, only the alcohol tab has items).
+And on the right you have the items that you'd like to add to the selected users cart.
+Once added, you can view the users cart inside of the 'All Users Carts' tab.

 ## Todo